-A surgical site infection is something that can occur during any surgery and will happen in the particular place on the body that the surgery took place.
-This is not a common problem and on average up to five in every hundred surgeries will result in a surgical site infection.
+A surgical site infection is something that can strike following absolutely any surgery!
+When this issue is experienced, the infection will develop in the particular place on the body that the surgery took place.
+This is not generally considered to be a common problem and on average up to five in every hundred surgeries will result in a surgical site infection.

-An infection of this type is characterised by pain in the affected area and increasing redness.
-If you have noticed any fluid that has been drained from your surgical wound is of a cloudy colour then this is also a strong indicator that you are suffering from an infection.
+A surgical site infection is characterised by pain and increasing redness in the affected area.
+Additionally, if you have noticed any fluid that has been drained from your surgical wound is of a cloudy colour, then this is a strong indicator that you are suffering from an infection.

 Due to the increased level of observation of a patient post-surgery, it can be expected that any problems of this nature will be discovered whilst still in the early stages.